 DRAWING by DANIEL MITSUI

-It depicts an event told in the Gospel of Luke:
+This drawing depicts an event told in the Gospel of Luke:

 There was in the days of Herod, the king of Judea, a certain priest named Zachary, of the course of Abia; and his wife was of the daughters of Aaron, and her name Elizabeth.
 And they were both just before God, walking in all the commandments and justifications of the Lord without blame.
 And they had no son, for that Elizabeth was barren, and they both were well advanced in years.
 And it came to pass, when he executed the priestly function in the order of his course before God, according to the custom of the priestly office, it was his lot to offer incense, going into the temple of the Lord.
 And all the multitude of the people was praying without, at the hour of incense.